revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

-16. List drawbacks and benfits of SPA _or_ List the advantages and disadvantages of SPA
+16. List drawbacks and benefits of SPA _or_ List the advantages and disadvantages of SPA

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)